The Classic Art of The Summit Lighthouse

 El Morya, Agni Yoga

 Approach who, you ask?
 I think you know.
 The master and the Golden Age.
 As part of the coming culture, Mark and Elizabeth Clare Prophet recognized the need for beautiful focuses of light that would aid the soul to come up higher.
-Their goal was for us was to imitate art and then go beyond, where the deft touch of the artists' vision lifts our awareness.
+Their goal was for us to imitate art and then go beyond, where the deft touch of the artists' vision lifts our awareness.
 If an artist can get out of his own way and let the master in, then magical things happen.

 Photography vs. Art.
 If given a choice between a photograph of the master's retreats in Yosemite or the exact same scene painted by an extraordinary artist like Albert Bierstadt, I'll take the Bierstadt every time.
 A master painter infuses the canvas with his heart and soul and the scene comes alive.